blazium-engine/blazium-docs/about/faq.rst

 Which Blazium version should I use for a new project?
 ---------------------------------------------------

-We recommend using Blazium (4.3) for new projects, but depending on the feature set you need, it may be better to use 3.x instead.
+We recommend using the latest release build of Blazium for new projects.
 See :ref:`doc_release_policy_which_version_should_i_use` for more information.

 Should I upgrade my project to use new Blazium versions?
 ------------------------------------------------------